Spreadsheets and data entry

 • For example, 120 mmHg is not a good entry because both number and text are included.
 Thus, the entire column is treated as text.

-• And besides, you reported units in the meta data, didn’t you?
+• And besides, you reported units in the metadata, didn’t you?

 4. Create a third worksheet for data wrangling, the process of converting raw data into a usable form.
 For example, our raw data for calorimeter includes mass of water, initial and final water temperatures, initial and final mass of food sample.
 We want the kilocalories per gram of food stuff; formulas to accomplish these calculations should be in this third worksheet.